Begounet/adv-unity-event/Documentation~/Upgrader.md

   - Remove `ISerializationCallbackReceiver` relative stuff, it is now useless.

   - Remove `[SerializedField]` or change your public to private variable you are replacing.
-The idea is that it is not serialized anymore.
+The idea is that it is not serialized anymore. *But it still must be present!*

     ```csharp
     public class MyClass : MonoBehavior